Oops!... I Did It Again Tour: Concert synopsis

 A band interlude showcasing a mix of funk and progressive rock from her band followed, and Spears reappeared to perform her cover of Sonny & Cher's "The Beat Goes On."
 During the performance, she was lifted into the air wearing a kimono that covered most of the stage.
-She continued with "Don't Go Knockin' on My Door" (loosing the kimono wearing a full purple jumpsuit) and her cover of The Rolling Stones's "(I Can't Get No) Satisfaction", which ended with a dance sequence set to the original version.
+She continued with "Don't Go Knockin' on My Door" (losing the kimono and wearing a full purple jumpsuit) and her cover of The Rolling Stones's "(I Can't Get No) Satisfaction", which ended with a dance sequence set to the original version.

 Next, there was a dance interval in which the dancers showed their individual moves while their names appeared on the screens.
 Spears took the stage again in a conservative schoolgirl outfit to perform "...Baby One More Time."
 She ripped it off halfway through the song to reveal a cheerleader ensemble.
 Spears then thanked the audience, took a bow and left the stage.
 She returned shortly after (wearing a black two-piece jumpsuit imprinted with orange flames) to perform "Oops!...
 I Did It Again", that included an extended dance break after the second chorus, pyrotechnics and other special effects.
 She ended the performance disappearing through a tunnel of fire.